aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 So for example the body could be:

-> `msg: “user login attempt”; content: “user”; classtype:attempted-user; sid:1000001; rev:1;`
+> `msg: "user login attempt"; content: "user"; classtype:attempted-user; sid:1000001; rev:1;`

 And bringing all this together a Snort rule could read:

-> `alert tcp any any -> 192.168.0.1 110 (msg: “Email login attempt”; content: “user”; classtype:attempted-user; sid:1000001; rev:1;)`
+> `alert tcp any any -> 192.168.0.1 110 (msg: "Email login attempt"; content: "user"; classtype:attempted-user; sid:1000001; rev:1;)`

-This rule looks at packets destined for 192.168.0.1 on the pop3 Email port (110), and sends an alert if the content contains the “user” command (which is used to log on to check email).
+This rule looks at packets destined for 192.168.0.1 on the pop3 Email port (110), and sends an alert if the content contains the "user" command (which is used to log on to check email).
 Note that this rule is imperfect as it is, since it is case sensitive.

 There are lots more options that can make rules more precise and efficient.
 For example, making them case insensitive, or starting to search content after an offset.
 Feel free to do some reading, to help you to create better IDS rules.